MFloru/Bacchus-R1/Contents Industry Analysis/markets.md

 In the USA, tofu sells for about 4 $/kg .
 Vegie sausages sell for 12 $/kg and vegie burgers sell for about 6 $/kg (Indiana Soybean Board).

+#####processed meat
+Although meatproducts made from mealworm flour can theoretically replace any meat, their most direct concurrents are processed meats.
+A product based on mealworm flour can substitute a processed meat product, while there is still a difference between a steak and a mealwormburger.
+A short overview of the size of the processed meat industries is given here.
+#####sausages
+Business Analytic Center calculated the total European sausage production totalling 5,3 million ton at a market size of 19,5 billion euro(BAC).
+It's a highly fragmentated market with individual tastes that differ seriously among countries.
+The US market of sausages and other processed meat products totalled 20,4 billion $ in 2009(Dun & Bradstreet).

+ResearchMoz gives the current issues impacting this market : health, product quality, freshness and the search of new flavors and ethnic compatible products(ResearchMoz).
+A transparant production process of mealworm flour as main ingredient in a sausage can adress most of these issues.

+#####burgers

 #####Sports supplements

 Sports supplements is quite a big market encompassing all bars, powders, drinks and alike that people eat or drink in addition to their normal diet to help their sport performance.
 Historically, the main customers of this market were young male adults wanting to grow their muscles faster after power workouts.
 However, more and more this market is becoming diversified and targets now all kinds of people who are doing sports to improve their health.
 Important in these products is that they contain exact amounts of  the additional nutrition people want.
 This means a simple insect powder would probably not be able to become a resource for this market.
 But, if it is possible to extract the proteins and omega 3 and 6 fatty acids insects are rich of, they could become a resource for this industry.